dataplane/serverhosting/README.md

 dedicated (bare metal) systems that can run the latest stable version of Debian.
 We prefer services that are modestly priced and accept PayPal.
-We also seek rich IP address prefix diversity in IP address assignment from providers.
+We also seek rich IP address prefix diversity in IP address assignment from providers (see the [list of IPv4 /8 prefixes DataPlane.org already has a presence in](v4prefixes.txt)).
 We do not require much support nor an extensive array of features.
 In fact our service demands are quite modest.
 We prefer long term commitments and reasonably stable providers.
 We reject any provider that requires us to provide a copy of government-issued id for account verification, which we consider a dangerous and unnecessary practice for both consumer and provider.
 This list should reflect these preferences.

 Brief notes or comments about a server hosting provider based on DataPlane.org's experience with them may be included.
 Only factual or